FreeAndFair/ColoradoRLA/docs/23_user_manual.md

 mismatches between the Audit Board’s interpretations and the choices reported by the vote-tallying system, additional ballots may need to be randomly selected until either the risk limit is satisfied or a complete hand count is conducted.
+The SOS can indicate that a contest must do a full hand count at any time.
 Complete audit results are exported from the RLA Tool for import to a Public Audit Center hosted on the official CDOS website.

 ## RLA Tool